kylanj7/MiniLM-L6-v2-with-nemotron-3-nano-RAG/readme.md

 - **Intelligent Retrieval**: Multiprocessing-enabled PDF chunking with semantic search capabilities
 - **Confidential RAG**: Private document indexing with persistent vector storage using ChromaDB
 - **Incremental Indexing**: Only processes new or modified documents, saving time on updates
+- **Scalable**: Larger models can scale with the system's resources

 ## System Requirements